Press

 Logline

-In the forests of south India, an extraordinary friendship between an Indian American doctor and the Chenchus opens a rare window into an indigenous community fighting to preserve its history, dignity, and home in a rapidly changing India.
+In the forests of south India, an extraordinary decades-long friendship between an Indian American doctor and the Chenchus opens a rare window into an indigenous community fighting to preserve its history, dignity, and home in a rapidly changing India.

 Synopsis